10 Easy Coldwater Fish for a Small Tank

 Gold Barb

-Very easy to care for and tolerant of colder, free-flowing, well-oxygenated water, Gold Barbs are a hardy species of fish for your ideally quite spacious tank.
-In good conditions, they can grow up to be quite long, which is why a small school needs at least 20 gallons of water to be happy.
+Easy to care for and tolerant of colder, free-flowing, well-oxygenated water, Gold barbs are great for beginners and experienced fish keepers.
+In good condition, they can grow up to be quite long and need a spacious tank.
+A small school of 4-5 fish needs at least 20 gallons of water to be happy.

 Optimum water temperature: 64 – 75° F (18 – 24° C)